walayatiman/fishing/src/content/blog/hello.md

 ---
-title: "My second Blog Post"
+title: "October"
-description: "This is the first post of my new Astro blog."
+description: "This is the fishing reports for October 2023"
-author: "Astro Learner"
+author: "Harold"
-heroImage: ../../img/post1-img2.webp
+heroImage: ../../img/october.jpg
 ---

 ## The security risks of changing package owners